rahatHSL/rust-assignment/README.md

    openssl ec -in public.pem -pubin -text -noout
    ```

-The generated keys will be in PEM format and can be used directly with the holder client or for manual testing.
+The generated keys will be in PEM format.
+Use the PKCS8 format private key (`private_pkcs8.pem`) with JWT.io for manual testing, and the original EC private key (`private.pem`) with the holder client.

 ## JWT Token Generation with JWT.io